onehashai/onehash-connect/help/share-and-upload-files.md

 ## Sharing files

-You can share files from other apps on Zulip.
+You can share files from other apps on OneHash Connect.

 {start_tabs}

 {tab|android}

-1. Select one or more files and tap the **Zulip** (<img src="/static/images/logo/zulip-icon-circle.svg" alt="logo" class="mobile-icon"/>) logo.
+1. Select one or more files and tap the **OneHash Connect** (<img src="/static/images/logo/zulip-icon-circle.svg" alt="logo" class="mobile-icon"/>) logo.